 Q. Can I use it to cut an adult’s hair?

 A. As most motors in these quiet clippers are less powerful, I wouldn’t recommend using them on adults’ hair, especially thick or coarse hair.
+They’ll more than likely become clogged and snag the hair.

 Final Thoughts / Summary